All the stabilizer codes of distance 3: Special constructions

 \section{Special constructions}

-In this section we shall prove Lemma 1 by constructing explicitly all the optimal non-degenerate codes with lengths $n\le 37$ except $n=6$.
-Our main tool is a generalization of the pasting of stabilizer codes to a pasting of 2-error detecting blocks (2ed-block) defined as below.
+In this section we shall prove Lemma 1 by constructing explicitly all the remaining optimal non-degenerate codes of lengths $n\le 38$ except for $n=6$.
+Our main tool is a generalization of the pasting of stabilizer codes to a pasting of $2$-error detecting blocks (2ed-block) as defined below.

-\begin{definition} A 2-error detecting block $[n,s]_e$ is generated by a set of $s$ multilocal Pauli operators acting on $n$ qubits with $e$ pairs being non-commuting that detects up to 2-qubit errors. \end{definition}
+\begin{definition} A $2$-error detecting block $[n,s]_e$ is generated by a set of $s$ multilocal Pauli operators acting on $n$ qubits with $e$ pairs being non-commuting that detects up to $2$-qubit errors. \end{definition}

-Each non-degenerate stabilizer code $[n,s]$ detect all 2-error and so they define 2ed-blocks $[n,s]_0$ with all the generators being commuting.
+Each non-degenerate stabilizer code $[n,s]$ detects all 2-errors and so they define 2ed-blocks $[n,s]_0$ with all the generators commuting.
 By shortening a pure code we generally obtain 2ed-blocks with some noncommuting pairs of generators.
-Some examples of 2ed-blocks are presented in Table V.
+Some examples of 2ed-blocks are presented in Table IV.